BACK

 Risks

-Risks for anesthesia and surgery in general are:
+Risks of having anesthesia and surgery in general are:

-Risks for this surgery include:
+Risks associated with this surgery include:

 • Blood clot in the portal vein (an important vein that carries blood to the liver)